simonespa/machine-learning-playground/notes/generative_discriminative_learning.md

 ## discriminative

+A discriminitive model builds a decision boundary based on the feature of thee training input

 These type of models focus more on the decision boundary rather than characterising the entire population for each class.

 A discriminative approach doesn't care about datapoints far away from the boundary, they are not important for the model.
 What the model cares about is finding a boundary that separates the positives from the negatives.